Spatially-resolved H$\alpha$ and ionizing photon production efficiency in the lensed galaxy MACS1149-JD1 at a redshift of 9.11: MIRI photometric and spectroscopic measurements

-The HST F160W and MIRIM F560W fluxes for clump N and S are calculated by applying a similar methodology than the one used in the 1D extraction of the H$\alpha$ spectrum.
-The photometry (see Table \ref{tab:PhotometryFluxes}) is obtained for clumps N and S after decontamination of the contribution of the companion clump in the aperture, and applying the corresponding aperture corrections for unresolved sources.
-In addition, we model the surface brightness distribution in F560W using GALFIT \citep{Peng+02}.
-Following the structure found in NIRCam \citep{Bradac+23,Stiavelli+23}, we use two unresolved sources to fit the central emission of the galaxy (corresponding to C2 and C3) and a S\'ersic profile to fit the diffuse emission (corresponding to G).
-Clump C1, which is mainly detected as an unresolved source in the rest-frame UV NIRCam images, is not detected above the residuals of the combined emission of the C2 and C3 clumps, and the diffuse component.
-The total flux given by the sum of all individual components is 0.44\,$\pm$\,0.02\,$\mu$Jy, which is in perfect agreement with the one obtained in the total aperture.
-The flux for clump S, which is the combination of the unresolved components after correcting for aperture plus the additional contribution within the aperture of the diffuse emission, is 0.29\,$\pm$\,0.02\,$\mu$Jy following GALFIT analysis.
-These values are in agreement within the uncertainties with the ones using the general methodology and given in Table \ref{tab:PhotometryFluxes}.
-We have not implemented aperture correction for the F560W flux of clump N in the general methodology, because the GALFIT analysis has shown that the aperture of clump N is dominated by diffuse emission.
-The GALFIT model for the HST F160W image does not converge to a solution, then we have assumed that the UV light is dominated by the bright clumps identified in the NIRCam images (e.g. \citealt{Stiavelli+23}), and we have implemented aperture corrections in both clumps.
+The HST F160W and MIRIM F560W fluxes for clump N and S were calculated by applying a methodology similar to the one used in the 1D extraction of the H$\alpha$ spectrum.
+The photometry (see Table \ref{tab:PhotometryFluxes}) was obtained for clumps N and S after decontamination of the contribution of the companion clump in the aperture and by applying the corresponding aperture corrections for unresolved sources.
+In addition, we modeled the surface brightness distribution in F560W using GALFIT \citep{Peng+02}.
+Following the structure found in NIRCam \citep{Bradac+23,Stiavelli+23}, we used two unresolved sources to fit the central emission of the galaxy (corresponding to C2 and C3) and a S\'ersic profile to fit the diffuse emission (corresponding to G).
+Clump C1, which is mainly detected as an unresolved source in the rest-frame UV NIRCam images, is not detected above the residuals of the combined emission of the C2 and C3 clumps and the diffuse component.
+The total flux given by the sum of all individual components is {0.33\,$\pm$\,0.03\,$\mu$Jy}, which is in perfect agreement with the one obtained in the total aperture.
+The flux for clump S, which is the combination of the unresolved components after correcting for aperture plus the additional contribution within the aperture of the diffuse emission, is {0.26\,$\pm$\,0.02\,$\mu$Jy} following GALFIT analysis.
+These values are in agreement within the uncertainties with the ones using the general methodology and are given in Table \ref{tab:PhotometryFluxes}.
+We did not implement aperture correction for the F560W flux of clump N in the general methodology because the GALFIT analysis showed that the aperture of clump N is dominated by diffuse emission.
+The GALFIT model for the HST F160W image does not converge to a solution, so we assumed that the UV light is dominated by the bright clumps identified in the NIRCam images (e.g., \citealt{Stiavelli+23}), and we implemented aperture corrections in both clumps.